Enochio/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-A function that prints an integer.
+A  program prints a[2] = 98, followed by a new line.